bruinxiong/IBN-Net.mxnet/README.md

 ![](IBN_block.png)

 The Resnet-IBN-a is implemented according to the (b) IBN-a.
 Please note, our Resnet implementation is followed "Identity Mappings in Deep Residual Networks",[resnet-v2](https://arxiv.org/abs/1603.05027v3).
 It is slightly different than author's pytorch version [resnet-v1](https://arxiv.org/abs/1512.03385v1).

+The Resnext-IBN-b is implemented according to the (c) IBN-b.

 As the name implies, batch normalization [(BN)](https://arxiv.org/abs/1502.03167v3) and instance normalization [(IN)](https://arxiv.org/abs/1701.02096v2) are carefully unified in a single deep architecture.